 24 Feb Types of Air Duct Systems

-Air ducts are an essential part of any commercial building, and there are a few different types that you may come across.
-The materials used and the shape of the ductwork is usually determined by the requirements of the business and the layout of the property.
+Air ducts are an essential part of any commercial building, and there are a few different types of air duct systems that you may come across.
+The materials used and the shape of the ductwork are usually determined by the requirements of the business and the layout of the property.
 Air ducts can be utilised in numerous ways, and many have a specific use or environment to which they are most suited.

 While all air ducts function similarly to distribute air throughout a building, they can be differentiated by various means, such as the airtightness of their construction, how well air flows through them and their shape.
 Some air duct types deliver air from outside the property, and some distribute air within a building.
 There are many different ways these air duct systems operate and how they collect or filter their air supply.

 Sheet Metal Air Ducts

 Sheet metal air ducts are the most common type of air duct.
 They are made from galvanised steel or aluminium and are often used in commercial and industrial settings.
 Sheet metal air ducts are durable and can withstand high temperatures, making them a good choice for applications where air needs to be heated or cooled.

 They may be round, rectangular and sometimes spiral oval in shape too.
 Sheet metal ducts have a non-porous surface making it less likely for mould or mildew to grow.

 Fibreglass lined air ducts are made from sheet metal lined with fibreglass insulation, either internally or externally.
 This type of air duct is used in areas where noise from the HVAC unit is a concern, as the fibreglass lining helps to reduce noise levels.
 Fibreglass lined air ducts are also moisture resistant, making them a good choice for applications where there is a risk of condensation.
 They are also excellent for insulating ductwork from heat loss and reducing energy costs.

 Fibreboard Air Ducts